TsLu1s/MLimputer/README.md

 * General applicability on tabular datasets: The developed imputation procedures are applicable on any data table associated with any Supervised ML scopes, based on missing data columns to be imputed.

-* Robustness and improvement of predictive results: The application of the MLimputer preprocessing aims at improve the predictive performance and simplify the imputation of existing missing values in the Dataset input columns.
+* Robustness and improvement of predictive results: The application of the MLimputer preprocessing aims at improve the predictive performance through optimized imputation of existing missing values in the Dataset input columns.

 #### Main Development Tools <a name = "pre1"></a>